Variational phase-field modeling of fracture and fatigue in shape memory alloys: a one-dimensional study: Introduction

 Moving a step forward with respect to \citet{Alessi2014, Alessi2015, Alessi2018}, the present work additionally aims to address fatigue damage effects in order to establish a predictive framework suitable for real SMA applications.
-In particular, we focus on a cardiovascular application of SMAs, where the material works in the pseudoelastic regime at fixed temperature and is subjected to mechanical cyclic loads related to blood pulsation or body movements.
-We consider a 1D setting and focus on the SMA pseudoelastic behavior neglecting any thermal effect.
-Therefore, at this stage, the proposed framework is designed to simulate wires or other uniaxial samples used to characterize the fatigue behavior of Ni-Ti SMAs in cardiovascular contexts, subjected to tension-tension loading conditions.
-This scenario is well supported by extensive experimental data in the literature, which can be leveraged to validate the ability of the proposed model to predict the fatigue performance.
-After validation in this simplified setting, future efforts will focus on extending the model to more complex three-dimensional scenarios.
+In particular, we focus on cardiovascular applications of SMAs, where the material works in the pseudoelastic regime at fixed temperature and is subjected to mechanical cyclic loads related to blood pulsation or body movements.
+In this context, due to the limited size of the structural features (100--200 \textmu m), fatigue performance is primarily governed by crack nucleation, as once a macroscopic crack nucleates, it propagates rapidly and leads to failure shortly afterwards \citep{Robertson2012}.
+Accordingly, we consider a simplified 1D setting, modeling the crack nucleation process, and we investigate whether the proposed phase-field model can provide quantitative estimates of the fatigue life of wires or other uniaxial samples commonly used to characterize the fatigue behavior of Ni-Ti SMAs in cardiovascular contexts, subjected to tension-tension loading conditions.
+This scenario is well supported by experimental data in the literature, which can be leveraged to critically assess the predictive capability of the model.
+A comparison between numerical predictions and experimental results in such a simplified setting is regarded as a key step to evaluate the potential of the proposed approach and to assess the merit of extending it to more complex three-dimensional scenarios.
+Therefore, validation against experimental fatigue data represents a particular strength of this work, as such direct comparisons are not performed in existing studies.

 The paper is organized as follows.
 In Section \ref{sec2}, we summarize the SMA constitutive model adopted in this study, recasting it in a variational form.
 In Section \ref{sec3}, we present a phase-field model coupling phase transformation and damage, following energetic principles to derive the governing equations of the evolution problem.
 Section \ref{sec4} analyses the monotonic response.
 First, we describe analytically the homogeneous response, i.e. the response of a material point subjected to a uniaxial monotonic strain.
 Then, we address the localization response of a bar subjected to a monotonically increasing elongation.
 This problem is solved numerically and the implemented algorithm is described in detail.
 Fatigue effects are studied in Section \ref{sec5}, describing how the model naturally tackles the evolution of damage under repeated loads.
 We address both the homogeneous and the localization responses, providing several numerical examples.
 Finally, a real case study is presented in Section \ref{sec6}, considering Ni-Ti multi-wire samples used to characterize material fatigue in the SMA cardiovascular industry.
 The model is calibrated on the basis of uniaxial static data.
 Then, uniaxial fatigue tests in several loading conditions are simulated, evaluating the ability of the model in predicting the fatigue life in comparison with experimental results.